deepanshululla/stores_rest_api_flask/README.md

-# REST API for E-Commerce Store on Docker
+# REST API for E-Commerce Store on Containers

-* Created a REST API with python flask and SQLALCHEMY as ORM using MariaDB as the backend.
+* Created a REST API with python flask and SQLALCHEMY as ORM using MySQL as the backend.
+* Used docker compose for orchestrating python and
 * Increased security by using JWT tokens for user authentication and authorization for specific requests.
 * Used Postman for testing and documenting the functionality of the REST API.